M0REKZ/M0REKZ.github.io/Kaizo-Network/README.md

 Later it was hosted by TeeCloud community, but they stopped hosting the main servers.

+Currently you can find some servers hosted in the [Pointer's labs community](https://matrix.to/#/#pointerslabs-space:matrix.org)

 ## Where is the source code?

 The source code for the discontinued Kaizo Network server can be found at the "discontinued-server" branch of this repo: [https://github.com/M0REKZ/kaizo-client/tree/discontinued-server](https://github.com/M0REKZ/kaizo-client/tree/discontinued-server)